-I reached Rangiroa on a one hour flight from a Tahiti, with a connection long enough to quickly visit the big city once again, and long enough to want to head back to outer islands for some peace and quiet.
+I reached Rangiroa on a one-hour flight from a Tahiti, with a connection long enough to quickly visit the big city once again, and long enough to want to head back to outer islands for some peace and quiet.
 Flying to Rangiroa is something I’ll never forget.
-After another beautiful glimpse of the island of Moorea, there wasn’t much but endless blue ocean until sparkling rings began to appear beneath the window shade.
+After another beautiful glimpse of the island of Moorea, there wasn’t much but an endless blue ocean until sparkling rings began to appear beneath the window shade.

 Within those rings were tiny droplets of white sand, as if taken straight out of a magazine for places you must visit before you die.
 As the plane began its final descent, the features that make up the atoll became clearer: hundreds of individual motus (small islets), connected to each other like pearls on a necklace, stretching out into the infinite horizon.
 The approach to the Aitutaki Lagoon in the Cook Islands was similar, but the wow factor much bigger on this occasion.

 Rangiroa is so big, you can’t even see the other side of the atoll.
-It stretches across 80 km’s of blue lagoon, with a maximum width of 32 km’s.
+It stretches across 80 km of blue lagoon, with a maximum width of 32 km.
 That’s very big folks!
 Imagine what an enormous volcano once stood here… In contrast to the size of its lagoon, there’s not much land around here.
-As you just saw in the aerial picture, land stretches for only about 300 meters.
+As you just saw in the aerial picture, the land stretches for only about 300 meters.
 But that’s plenty of space for the atoll’s 2,500 residents, who live in just a small handful of villages – leaving most of the motus completely uninhabited.

-I landed right at the start of a week long school holiday.
+I landed right at the start of a week-long school holiday.
 The airport was extra busy – with locals coming back home and lots of excited divers who couldn’t wait to plunge into the water.
 There were also lots of French families living in Tahiti who came here on vacation.
 Either mom or dad, or both, just happened to be a doctor/nurse/teacher.
 I found this a reoccurring theme in French Polynesia.
-If your profession is either of of the above, there’s a pretty good chance you can pack your family and move to Tahiti for periods ranging from 6 to 24 months.
+If your profession is either of the above, there’s a pretty good chance you can pack your family and move to Tahiti for periods ranging from 6 to 24 months.
 It’s not bad to have a tropical overseas territory in the South Pacific, ah?

 With not much land to go around, chances are you’ll be staying right on the beach, and this was the case at Pension Teina & Marie.
 I got myself a cute little bungalow facing the lagoon, dropped my bags off and grabbed the snorkeling gear to see what the underwater fuss was all about.